-The Cross-National Time-Series database provides internationally comparative observations on government expenditure, population, territorial size, per capita GDP, trade, infrastructure, conflict events, elections, legislative process and international status indicators for over 200 countries and territories since 1815.
-A detailed description of CNTS is on this page.
+The Cross-National Time-Series database provides internationally comparable observations on government expenditure, population, territorial size, per capita GDP, trade, infrastructure, conflict events, elections, legislative process and international status indicators for over 200 countries and territories since 1815.
+A detailed description is on this CNTS page.

 CNTS is available to EUI members via this Catalogue record.